InM1nd/calories_calculator/README.md

 ***Tailwind CSS:*** A utility-first CSS framework for building responsive and stylish designs.

+### Functional
-Features Recipe Exploration: Browse through a vast collection of recipes to discover new and exciting dishes.
+***Features Recipe Exploration:*** Browse through a vast collection of recipes to discover new and exciting dishes.

-Nutritional Information: Access detailed nutritional information for each recipe, helping you make informed dietary choices.
+***Nutritional Information:*** Access detailed nutritional information for each recipe, helping you make informed dietary choices.

-Interactive User Interface: Enjoy a seamless and interactive user interface built with React, providing a smooth navigation experience.
+***Interactive User Interface:*** Enjoy a seamless and interactive user interface built with React, providing a smooth navigation experience.

 ### Getting Started